PNCA Installs New Audio System In Its Auditorium - UrduPoint

 PNCA Installs New Audio System In Its Auditorium

+Pakistan National Council of the Arts (PNCA) has installed a new audio system in its auditorium under its upgradation program

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jun, 2021 ) :Pakistan National Council of Arts (PNCA) has installed a new audio system in its auditorium under its up-gradation program.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jun, 2021 ) :Pakistan National Council of the Arts (PNCA) has installed a new audio system in its auditorium under its upgradation program.

 Director General PNCA Dr. Fouzia Saeed told APP on Thursday that new audio system was highly advance and updated.

-She said new lights system would also be installed under the initiative in July.
+She said new lights system would also be installed under the initiative.

-She said that PNCA has started up-gradation of its auditorium during COVID-19 restrictions.
+She said that PNCA has started upgradation of its auditorium during COVID-19 restrictions.
 She said that now PNCA auditorium equipped with full- fledged studio.
-She said that in next phase, new chairs/seats would also be installed in the auditorium.
+She said in next phase, new chairs/seats would also be installed in the auditorium.